 And, wow!
 Thank you for comparing these editions this way!
 I had been wondering whether I ought to keep my mismatched TOKYOPOP set, and now it is clear that I should.
 There’s room in my heart for both, I find.

-MELINDA: Yes, well said!
+MJ: Yes, well said!
 There is room in my heart for both as well.
 I highly recommend buying the lovely, new editions and also hanging on to the old ones.
 For a series this good, it’s worth the extra shelf space!

 So, we also partook in a mutual read this week—another Vertical title, in fact.
 Would you like to introduce it?